boazsegev/neorack/README.md

 The NeoRack specification is designed to offer a solution for these shortcomings by:

-* Making polling, streaming and long requests first class citizens.
+* Making long-polling, streaming and long requests first class citizens.

 * Supporting server feature testing during startup (rather than during response execution).